Things to do in London in 5 days

 After the tour it's time to head to the British Museum, undoubtedly one of the best museums in London,

 In this museum you will find more than seven million objects from all over the world.
-I recommend that you study in advance what you want to see so that you can go directly to the corresponding rooms.
-It is also advisable to pick up the audio guide they offer so that you can be better informed about what you are seeing.
+I recommend you to study beforehand what you want to see to go directly to the corresponding rooms.

 Start the evening at Piccadilly Circus

-From this intersection you are just minutes away from some of the must-see places when visiting London and for that reason it is the perfect place to start your tour of its shopping streets and Soho...
+From this junction you are just a few minutes away from some of the places that nobody can miss when visiting London and, for that reason, it is the perfect place to start the tour of its most commercial streets and Soho...

 Soak up the atmosphere of Oxford Street

 This shopping street is considered to be the busiest in Europe.
-There are almost two and a half kilometres of shops of all kinds, restaurants and other venues that attract a large number of Londoners and visitors.
+There are almost two and a half kilometres of shops of all kinds, restaurants and other establishments that attract a large number of Londoners and visitors.
+If you are lucky enough to be in London at Christmas time, you can't miss a stroll along this street to see its Christmas lights, as its decoration is one of the best in the whole city.
+You can enjoy them from mid-November onwards.

 Following the street towards Marble Arch you will see some of the most popular department stores in the city, such as Selfridges, located in a building with an important architectural relevance.

-At the end of the street you come out at Marble Arch, a triumphal arch located until a few years ago at the entrance to Buckingham Palace and which today, now moved, is one of the best-known images of the city. .
+At the end of the street you will come out to Marble Arch, a triumphal arch located until a few years ago at the entrance to Buckingham Palace and which today, now moved, is one of the most famous images of the city.

 Lose yourself in the streets of Soho